 But fast forward a few years, we’re about to step into 2020, and I myself now have a small team of remote workers here at Firefish!

-Well, one thing I’ve learned in my sixteen years of owning businesses is that taking baby steps towards something that scares you is the key to finding out if a risk like this will work, without damaging your business.
+One thing I’ve learned in my sixteen years of owning businesses is that taking baby steps towards something that scares you is the key to finding out if a risk like this will work, without damaging your business.